Smithfield Fair: Career

 By 1989 the group had moved toward the Scottish music of their shared heritage, and the group once more changed its name, this time to 'Smithfield Fair', blending traditional and original songs.
 They were soon joined by nephew Frank Bladen on bodhran; who remained until late 2008.
 Smithfield Fair became recognized world-wide as one of the foremost presenters of Scottish music in North America.
 During this period, the group signed a four-album deal with Centaur World Records, giving them international distribution.
 Described by critics as “a folksy Supertramp” with a “definite Peter Gabriel vibe”, they continued a busy performance schedule regularly working with a Who's Who of celebrated Celtic performers that included Alasdair Fraser, Eileen Ivers, Brian McNeill, the Battlefield Band, The Tannahill Weavers, Archie Fisher, Andy M. Stewart, and Alex Beaton.
 For twenty years, they received continual critical praise for the group's strong, seamless pairing of traditional and original songs, and enjoyed international radio and internet airplay.
 However, the heritage movement began to wind down in the early part of the new millennium, so Smithfield Fair again focused on its original music.

 Performances continued at such venues as the Manship Theatre and New Orleans Jazz & Heritage Festival, and Smithfield Fair's music was increasingly used nationally in movies, television and web programs and radio campaigns.
 Since 2015, the group's original song 'Sweet Sugar Cane' has been licensed by the Louisiana-based American Sugar Cane League and continues as a promotional theme.
-Today, the group's longest-standing line-up of Jan (vocals, accordion, guitar, piano), Bob (vocals, acoustic bass, percussion) and Dudley-Brian Smith (vocals, acoustic guitars, mandolin) continues to actively perform and release new, original music – with album number 35 released in 2022.
+In 2025 the group was recognized as a "Tradition Bearer", by the Louisiana Folklife Commission and inducted into the Northwestern State University Folklife Center to the Hall of Master Artists.
+Today, the group's longest-standing line-up of Jan (vocals, accordion, guitar, piano), Bob (vocals, acoustic bass, percussion) and Dudley-Brian Smith (vocals, acoustic guitars, mandolin) continues to actively perform and release new, original music – with album number 36 released in 2025.

+In 2025, Smithfield Fair was named a Louisiana "Tradition Bearer" by the Louisiana Folk life Commission and was inducted into the Northwestern State University Folklife Center Hall of Master Folk Artists.